-Tim Staermose has 26 years of equity capital markets, and equity research experience.
+Tim Staermose has 27 years of equity capital markets, and equity research experience.
 He has worked at international sell-side equity brokerage firms in South Korea, and Hong Kong, including Banque Indosuez, (now part of Credit Agricole), in the late 1990s and, Lehman Brothers in the early 2000s.
-Following his career in sell-side equity research, Tim worked as an independent researcher and stockpicker for a series of boutique investment research firms, including ones focussed specifically on natural resources, gold, and mining investments.
+Following his career in sell-side equity research, Tim worked as an independent researcher and stock-picker for a series of boutique investment research firms, including ones focussed specifically on natural resources, gold, and mining investments.

 Tim is currently based in Tanzania, after starting African Lions Fund Ltd, an investment fund which invests in listed companies in sub-Saharan Africa frontier equity markets.
-Tim is CEO of the Investment Manager, ST Funds Management Limited.
-He also serves as Chief Investment Strategist for www.sovereignman.com, a leading online subscription-based publication with over 100,000 readers in more than 100 countries.
+Tim is CEO of the Investment Manager, ST Funds Management Limited and solely responsible for managing the African Lions Fund portfolio.